 INPE 6995-6996.
 SPECIAL PROBLEMS (I, II, S)-(I, II, S).
-One to five credit hours per semester.
+One to five credit hours.
 One to five research periods per week each semester.

-Advanced studies in animal industry problems and procedures.
-Problems will be assigned according to experience, interests, and need of the individual student.
+Advanced studies in animal science problems and procedures.
+Problems will be assigned according to experience, interests and needs of the individual student.